UKHomeOffice/engineering-guidance-and-standards/docs/patterns/recommended-docs.md

 Every repository should include:

-- **README.md**: Project overview, purpose, and links to service standard evidence.
+- **README.md**: Project and repository overview, purpose, and links to further documentation
 - **Architecture**:
-  - High-level diagrams (system context, dependencies).
+  - High-level diagrams (system context, dependencies)
-  - Database and class diagrams (only if useful and maintained).
+  - Database and class diagrams (only if useful and maintained)
-- **Folder Structure**: Clear organisation for docs-as-code (e.g., GovUK Eleventy).
+- **Project structure**: Document how to navigate the source code, especially where folder structure is significant to the working of the code
-- **Security Policy**: How vulnerabilities are handled and compliance references.
+- **Security policy**: How vulnerabilities are handled and compliance references
-- **Coding Conventions**: Language-specific standards and commenting guidelines for your project.
+- **Coding conventions**: Language-specific standards and commenting guidelines for your project
-- **Change Log & Versioning**:
+- **Change log & versioning**:
-  - All production releases documented.
+  - All production releases documented
-  - Release notes and version history aligned with supported versions.
+  - Release notes and version history aligned with supported versions
-- A short description with an overview of the service/project/repo

 ### Recommended Practices